Matcha Brownie With White Chocolate

 - 1 (+ ¼) cup white chocolate chips

-- 3 tbsp matcha powder
+- 3 tablespoon matcha powder

 - ½ cup light brown sugar